skupperproject/skupper/test/integration/acceptance/custom/hello_policy/README.md

 * AllowedOutgoingLinksHostnames (check FQDN and IPV4/6)
   * Outgoing link creation
   * if a link was previously brought down by policy, it should come back up
+  * Note that testing FQDNs may be challenging on non-OCP clusters.
+Start with IP, come back to FQDN and different Ingress options later.
 * AllowedExposedResources (strict type/name; no regex)
   * Resource exposing
   * Resource exposing using annotations
   * Resources unbound by policy are not re-bound when allowed again to
 * AllowedServices
+  * Make external services available
   * Skupper service creation
   * Annotation of services cause service exposing
-  * Make external services available
   * Services removed by policy are not re-created when allowed again to
+    * Even for skupper services created by annotation.
+For those to be recreated, their Kubernetes definitions need to be updated (so there is a trigger for Skupper to notice the annotation), or the service-controller restarted
-  * But remote services that were filtered out show up again (?)
+  * But remote services that were filtered out show up again

 ### Negative: when the last allowing policy is removed